EdgeVerve/oe-service-personalization/README.md

 `preCustomFunction`.
 Also ensure path to the directory where the custom functions are stored is configured correctly.

 3. Understand how pre-fetch/post-fetch applies to relations and nested data.
+See section `Significance of pre-fetch/post-fetch operations`

-4. See section `Note on loopback relations`
+4. See section `Notes on loopback relations`

 ## Test Synopsis

 The following entity structure and relationships assumed for most of the tests.